-8 See Blackburn 2004 and Wieringa 2002; 2015 and 2016.
+7 See Blackburn 2004 and Wieringa 2002; 2015 and 2016.

-The KPI, (Koalisi Perempuan Indonesia untuk Keadilan dan Demokrasi, Indonesian Women's Coalition for Justice and Democracy), led by General Secretary Nursyahbani Katjasungkana, spearheaded the push to include a special section on human rights including women's rights in the 1945 Constitution.
+Democracy) spearheaded the push to include a special section on human rights including women's rights in the 1945 Constitution.
 Working with women parliamentarians, women's groups and the National Commission on Violence against Women (Komnas Perempuan), APIK also managed to introduce more than 15 gender friendly laws such as the Domestic Violence Act (2004/No. 23), the Anti Trafficking Act (2004/No. 21), the Health Act (2009/No. 36), the Public Service Act (2009/No. 25), the Citizenship Act (2006/No. 12), the Witness and Victim Protection Law (2006/No. 13), the Administration of Population Law (2006/No. 23) as well as laws and policies regarding citizens' rights to legal identity, economic resources and public services.
 In this period, Indonesia ratified various important UN Treaties such as the ICCPR - International Covenant on Civil and Political Rights, the ICESCR - International Covenant on Economic, Social and Cultural Rights and the Anti-Corruption Convention.

 At the same time, the Government of Indonesia established several important state auxiliary institutions such as the Ombudsman, the Anti-Corruption Commission, and the Institution for the Protection of Witnesses and Victims.
 A community policing program was introduced at the National Police Department in order to improve the police-community partnership in fighting against crimes and creating a peaceful society.
 The democratic opening of society also encouraged the growth of Islamist groups.
-This new development has led to a counter movement opposing the enhancement of women's position in their family and society and stigmatizing sexual minorities.
-The hardliner groups intend to implement rulings that impose strict Muslim norms of morality and political conformity upon the Indonesian population that strengthen patriarchal control.
+This new development has led to a counter movement opposing the enhancement of women's position in their family and society and stigmatizing sexual minorities.8 The hardliner groups intend to implement rulings that impose strict Muslim norms of morality and political conformity upon the Indonesian population that strengthen patriarchal control.
 In 2000 a law on regional autonomy was promulgated to reduce the control of the central government, which became effective on January first 2001.
 Since then, conservative Muslim forces located the drive for autonomy in the strengthening of a Muslim identity.
-They managed to influence the enacting of hundreds of regional bylaws; many of them are discriminative toward women and minority groups.
-According to the National Commission on Anti Violence against Women, between 2009 and 2016 some 421 discriminatory policies have been enacted against women and minorities at the regional level.11 Especially their freedom of expression is curtailed.
-Women are positioned as sexual objects and viewed as a central cause of all sexual misconduct.12 Moreover, Muslim hardliners are fighting to create a sharia-based state in Indonesia, an idea that has existed since before independence was proclaimed in 1945.13 In the process a culture of intolerance is created where Muslim hardliners, spearheaded by the conservative MUI (Majelis Ulama Indonesia, Indonesian Islamic Scholars' Council), impose their own imperatives, which are respected as substitutes for the law.14
+They managed to influence the enacting of hundreds of regional bylaws; many of them are discriminative toward women and minority groups.9 According to the National Commission on Anti Violence against Women, between 2009 and 2016 some 421 discriminatory policies have been enacted against women and minorities at the regional level.10 Especially their freedom of expression is curtailed.
+Women are positioned as sexual objects and viewed as a central cause of all sexual

-9 Buehler 2016.
+8 Buehler 2016.

-10 Katjasungkana and Wieringa 2016.
+9 Katjasungkana and Wieringa 2016.